liuggio/statsd-php-client/Readme.md

 - You are wise.

-- You could also use monolog to redirect data to statsd
+- You could also use monolog to redirect data to StatsD

 - This library is tested.